|Freedom from Eating Disorders|

 2. Consider signing consent forms so your dietitian can consult with any other professionals you are seeing for treatment of your eating disorder.
 This isn’t so they can gang up on you, but so they can give you the best treatment possible by working together on your behalf.

-3. Do your best to view meal plans in eating disorder recovery as a plan for health and not as a plan for weight gain or loss.
+3. Do your best to view a meal plan as a plan for health and not as a plan for weight gain or loss.

 4. If you feel overwhelmed by your dietitian’s goals, be honest about that.
 He or she may have some suggestions on how to meet these goals or even be able to break them down into smaller, manageable goals.